 If the students are visiting on the west side of the park, they will most likely hike the Balconies Trail.
 This trail is considered to be a moderate hike and is approximately .6 mile.
 It connects with the Balconies Cliffs and Balconies Cave Trails for a 1.2 mile loop.
 Other trails accessible from the west side of the park are the Juniper Canyon , Tunnel, and High Peaks Trails.

 Before visiting Pinnacles, the Education Specialist will discuss which trail they will be leading the students on when they come to the park.

 Will my school group be able to enter and go through the caves?

-There are two talus caves at Pinnacles National Monument.
+There are two talus caves at Pinnacles National Park.
 If interested in experiencing either of these caves, flashlights are required!
 The Bear Gulch Cave is on the east side of the park and the Balconies Cave on the west side of the park.
 Since the discovery of a maternity colony of the endangered Townsend Big-eared bats in 1997, the Bear Gulch Cave is only open seasonally.
 The Balconies Cave is open year round for visitor exploration, but may be closed periodically because of flooding.